jocelynthode/EpTOTester/projects/README.md

+# Run locally
+To run locally just call `cluster/run_benchmarks.py` with the `--local` option in the application folder you want to run.
+This will create the docker container and the service running it.

+**Take care of adjusting values in the scripts file to your own computer!**

 # Cluster Setup Instructions

 These instructions explain how to setup a remote cluster with Docker 1.12 to run EpTO tests.
 Debian is used on our virtual machines managed by OpenNebula.
 These instructions were created using the model offered by Sébastien Vaucher[[1]](https://github.com/sebyx31/ErasureBench/blob/master/projects/erasure-tester/swarm_instructions.md)